HaroldMitts/PSAutoDeploy/README.md

 For more details, see this Microsoft guide: https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions

-Deployment resources from the USB-B download should be saved to a network share with sub-folder named Deployment Download the USB-B content from this Microsoft website and expand to your Deployment Share: http://aka.ms/usb-b
+Deployment resources from the USB-B download should be saved to a network share with sub-folder named Deployment Download the [USB-B](https://go.microsoft.com/fwlink/?linkid=872894) content from this Microsoft website and expand to your Deployment Share.

-`Z:\Share\Deployment` contains the following files from the http://aka.ms/usb-b download;
+`Z:\Share\Deployment` contains the following files from the USB-B download;
 * `ApplyImage.bat` - batch file used to apply image files to hard disk
 * `CreatePartitions-BIOS.txt` - Text file used by ApplyImage.bat and Diskpart to setup BIOS disk partitions
 * `CreatePartitions-UEFI.txt` - Text file used by ApplyImage.bat and Diskpart to setup UEFI disk partitions